 1. ClickUp: New favorite project management and productivity tool

-ClickUp is a cloud-based project management app made for all types and sizes of business.
+ClickUp is a cloud-based project management app made for all types and sizes of businesses.
 It offers every tool and feature to manage projects for clients, assign tasks and collaborate with the team in a visible way.

-With ClickUp, working on agile methodologies becomes easier and flexible.
+With ClickUp, working on agile methodologies becomes easier and more flexible.
 Thanks to its high customization capabilities and ease of use!